-This sections contains stories of the lived experience of Complex PTSD.
+This section contains stories of the lived experience of Complex PTSD.
 For some the journey to recovery is only beginning while for others the journey is well underway.
 They have each been included here because they highlight the human side and individual nature of this disorder.
 Taken together they highlight the various causes of Complex PTSD, and the need for more and improved trauma informed treatment and services across the globe.
 Additional stories will be added from time to time.

 Warning: Some of these stories are graphic and may be triggering.